louis57xl-coder/AI-Scam-Detection/README.md

 How to Set Up Your Environment:

-Obtain API Key: Visit Google AI Studio and click "Get API key" to create a key in a new project.
+Obtain API Key: Visit Google AI Studio https://aistudio.google.com/api-keys and click "Get API key" to create a key in a new project.

 API Key Placement:

-In v3.py: Open the file and replace the placeholder in MY_API_KEY = "YOUR_KEY_HERE" with your key.
+In v3.py: Open the file and Enter your free Gemini Key in MY_API_KEY = "YOUR_KEY_HERE" with your key.

-In v3.exe: You will be prompted to enter and save the key upon your first launch of the application.
+In v3.exe: Open the file and Enter your free Gemini Key in MY_API_KEY = "YOUR_KEY_HERE" with your key.